Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 Global statistics

-Rate limiting concern
+Rate limiting risk

 WP-CLI support